anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-  the requester authentication information (based on the IDevID) and potentially the information about a successful proof of possession (of the corresponding private key) in a way prohibiting changes to the combined information.
+  the requester authentication information (based on the IDevID) and potentially the information about a successful proof of possession (of the corresponding private key) in a way preventing changes to the combined information.
-  Note that the assumption is that the information elements may not be cryptographically bound together.
+  Note that the assumption is that the information elements may not be bound cryptographically.
   Once connectivity to the backend is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) to the off-site PKI for further processing.
-  It is assumed that the off-site PKI in this case relies on the local pledge authentication result and thus performs the authorization and issues the requested certificate.
+  It is assumed that the off-site PKI in this case relies on the local pledge authentication result when performing the authorization and issuing the requested certificate.
-  In BRSKI the trusted component may be the EST server residing co-located with the registrar in the target domain.
+  In BRSKI the trusted component may be the EST server, co-located with the registrar in the target domain.

-* Utilization of authenticated self-contained objects for the enrollment, binding the certification request and the requester authentication in a cryptographic way.
-This approach reduces the necessary trust in a domain component to storage and delivery.
-Unauthorized modifications of the requester information (request and authentication) can be detected during the verification of the authenticated self-contained object.
+* Utilizing authenticated self-contained objects for the enrollment, directly binding the certification request and the requester authentication in a cryptographic way.
+This approach reduces the necessary trust in a domain component for storage and delivery.
+Unauthorized modification of the requester information (request and authentication) can be detected during the verification of the authenticated self-contained object.

-Focus of this document is the support of handling authenticated self-contained objects for bootstrapping.
-As it is intended to enhance BRSKI it is named BRSKI-AE, where AE stands for asynchronous enrollment.
+Focus of this document is the support of handling authenticated self-contained objects for device certificate bootstrapping.
+This enhancement of BRSKI is named BRSKI-AE, where AE stands for asynchronous enrollment.
-As BRSKI, BRSKI-AE results in the pledge storing an X.509 domain certificate and sufficient information for verifying the domain registrar identity (LDevID CA Certificate) as well as domain specific X.509 device certificates (LDevID EE certificate).
+Like BRSKI, BRSKI-AE results in the pledge storing an X.509 domain certificate and sufficient information for verifying the domain registrar identity (LDevID CA certificate) as well as domain-specific X.509 device certificates (LDevID EE certificates).

-The goal is to enhance BRSKI to be applicable to the additional use cases.
+The goal is to enhance BRSKI for being applicable to additional use cases.
 This is addressed by

-* enhancing the well-known URI approach with an additional path for the utilized enrollment protocol.
+* extending the well-known URI approach with an additional path for the utilized enrollment protocol.

-* defining a certificate waiting indication and handling, if the certifying component is (temporarily) not available.
+* defining a certificate waiting indication and handling, for the case that the certifying component is (temporarily) not available.

+BRSKI-AE can be applied for both synchronous and asynchronous enrollment.

-Note that in contrast to BRSKI, BRSKI-AE assumes support of multiple enrollment protocols on the infrastructure side, allowing the pledge manufacturer to select the most appropriate.
-Thus, BRSKI-AE can be applied for both, asynchronous and synchronous enrollment.
+Note that in contrast to BRSKI, BRSKI-AE allows support of multiple enrollment protocols on the infrastructure side, enabling the pledge developer to select one that is most appropriate for the pledge.

 # Terminology